eragonruan/text-detection-ctpn/README.md

 ***
 # parameters
 there are some parameters you may need to modify according to your requirement, you can find them in ctpn/text.yml
-- USE_GPU_NMS # whether to use nms implemented in cuda,if you do not have a gpu device,follow here to [setup](https://github.com/eragonruan/text-detection-ctpn/issues/43)
+- USE_GPU_NMS # whether to use nms implemented in cuda or not
 - DETECT_MODE # H represents horizontal mode, O represents oriented mode, default is H
+- checkpoints_path # the model I provided is in checkpoints/, if you train the model by yourself,it will be saved in output/
 ***
 # demo
-put your images in data/demo, the results will be saved in data/results, and run demo in the root
+- put your images in data/demo, the results will be saved in data/results, and run demo in the root
 ```shell
 python ./ctpn/demo.py
 ```